-Dr. Roger Phelps, a VSP doctor in Ojai, CA and principal of OjaiEyes Optometry, said 3D can impact each person differently.
+Dr. Roger Phelps, a VSP network doctor in Ojai, CA and principal of OjaiEyes Optometry, said 3D can impact each person differently.

 "I really enjoyed watching Avatar in 3D, but some of my patients did express fatigue or had a headache after seeing it," he said.
 "Some even said they felt nauseous during the movie."

 So what causes these different experiences?
 "In many cases these patients had marginal binocular vision."
 Their ability to use both eyes together was not ideal.
 "About 5 percent of the population can't perceive 3D because they're monocular, which means they only use one eye to see," Phelps explained.
 "Another 25 percent of the population has borderline binocular vision, meaning they can use both eyes to perceive 3D, but it's difficult."

 3D movies present two different images on screen, separated by a certain distance to enhance the perception of depth.
 Without 3D glasses—which filter the light and present different images to each eye—the scene on screen looks blurry and unclear.
 And if either eye is not in excellent focus, or if the eyes have a tendency to misalign with each other, it may be difficult for that person to comfortably enjoy a 3D film.